 If you have a credit score between 400 and 550, don’t rule yourself out of being able to own a good credit card.
 Instead, consider applying for an unsecured credit card that will help you build a better credit history.
-In this article, we highlight the top five unsecured credit cards for credit scores in the 400 to 550 range.
+In this article, we highlight the top seven unsecured credit cards for credit scores in the 400 to 550 range.
 To make an informed decision, you’ll also learn about the interest rates, fees, and credit limits that these cards can offer you.

 What We'll Cover